Ixcatl/fables_novasophonia/docs/catalog/paths.rst

 Rank 3
 ~~~~~~
 | **Bullseye**
-| 6s rolled when the Arbalest makes a ranged attack are treated as 2 successes.
+| 6s rolled when the Arbalist makes a ranged attack are treated as 2 successes.

 --------

-Alchemist (flask)
+Bombardier (flask)
 ---------
-Secondary Path prefix: "Worldly"
+Secondary Path prefix: "Volatile"

 Rank 1
 ~~~~~~